St Columba’s is open, allowing us to celebrate Mass together in the church.

 - Remember that singing is not allowed.

-- Holy Communion will be distributed after Mass has ended and in complete silence.
-So the minister will not say ‘The body of Christ’ and you therefore do not respond ‘Amen’.
+- Holy Communion will be distributed after Mass has ended.
 Arms fully outstretched with palms upright please.

 - Before leaving the church (i.e. before you come up to receive Holy Communion), turn your chair back to front so that the stewards know which ones to clean afterwards.
 That includes the chair in front if you have used it for support.

 - Leave the church via the side aisles and the main rear door straight after Holy Communion.
-Do not congregate for a chat.
+Do not congregate in the car park for a chat.